 Tree Trimmer or Pruner Skills

-Tree Trimmers and Pruners state the following job skills are important in their day-to-day work.
+When polled, Tree Trimmers and Pruners say the following skills are most frequently used in their jobs:

 Operation and Control: Controlling operations of equipment or systems.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.